charles-uno/django-amulet/amulet_flashcards/backend/static/about.md

 The first chooses land, the second chooses nonland, and they proceed independently from there.
 If either copy ends up casting turn-three [[Primeval Titan]] down the line, it's pretty safe to say that a human player could have done so as well.

-That said, please don't expect the computer to teach you good sequencing!
+Exhaustive search is straightforward and flexible, but also computationally demanding.
+Several approximations are made in the interest of performance:

+- [[Cavern of Souls]] and [[Vesuva]] are swapped out for other lands.
+- Only green mana is tracked, so the model never transmutes [[Tolaria West]].
+- [[Cultivator Colossus]] triggers are not handled.
+If we cast it at all, that counts as a win.

+These approximations have a minimal impact on the numbers.

-If it's possible to cast [[Primeval Titan]] (or [[Cultivator Colossus]]) on turn three, this model is guaranteed to find a way to do so.
+If it's possible to cast [[Primeval Titan]] (or [[Cultivator Colossus]]) by turn three, this model is guaranteed to find a way to do so.
+That said, please don't expect it to teach you good sequencing!
+There are often a few different ways to get there, and there's no guarantee that the computer will pick the best one.

 But there are often several different ways to get there.
 There's no guarantee the computer will pick the best one.
 Several corrections are included to suppress non-human play patterns, but from time to time it'll still choose a "solution" that's needlessly bizarre or reckless.